 • Additional VERA-2R indicators

-The first domain with seven indicators relating to beliefs, attitudes, and ideology is of essential importance in identifying the nature of the person’s violent extremism and the person’s support for using violence to further religious, political, social or other ideological goals.
+The first domain includes indicators that are of essential importance in identifying the nature of the extremism and the support for the use of violence to further ideological goals.

-The third domain with six indicators is relevant to an individual’s ability to plan and carry out violent extremist actions.
-This can include a criminal violent past, a network of family and friends, specialized training the individual has received, and organisational capacities.
+The third domain is relevant to an individual’s ability to plan and carry out violent extremist actions.

-The fourth domain identifies eight possible individual motivations identified as drivers of or pushing an individual to violent extremism.
+The fourth domain requires the assessor to evaluate eight possible individual motivations.
+These are evaluated in terms of their relevance as possible drivers of violent extremism.
 Several different motivations may play a role at the same time.
-They are important for understanding the individual’s risk and threat level.
+They assist in understanding the individual’s risk and threat level and to considerate alternatives for risk management strategies.

-The fifth domain relates to six risk-mitigating indicators that are related to a reinterpretation of ideology and disengagement from terrorism (Horgan, 2008; Bjørgo & Horgan, 2009).
-They are important for identifying positive changes in persons, both at a specific and continuum point of time.
+The fifth domain relates to several risk-mitigating indicators that related to a potential reinterpretation of ideology and disengagement from terrorism and identify positive change in individuals.

-The sixth domain contains 11 additional indicators in three subdomains that may impact the risk of individuals engaging in violent extremism and terrorism.
+Moreover, since the updated version VERA-2R in 2018 was developed, there is a domain that contains 11 additional indicators, divided in three subdomains that may impact the risk of individuals engaging in violent extremism and terrorism.
 Evidence suggests that past non-violent juvenile criminal activity, problematic personal histories, and mental disorders may contribute to a vulnerability to future engagement in violent extremism activities when in combination with ideological, contextual, and motivational indicators present in the VERA-2R (Huesmann, 2010; Gill, 2015; Borum, 2015; Meloy & Gill, 2016; Gill & Corner, 2017).

 Supplementary indicators